 Circle Hooks and Striking

-Remember, when using circle hooks there is no need to strike.
-These hooks are designed to slide to the edge of the mouth of the fish it swims away with the baited hook in its mouth, meaning the fish hooks itself with no additional work needed by the angler.
-Circle hooks are growing in popularity throughout the UK, and it appears that they do result in lip hooked fish more often than traditional J-hooks, meaning fish can be quickly unhooked and returned to the sea in top condition – just remember not to strike!
-See the range of circle hooks on Amazon by clicking here.
+Circle hooks are a design of hook which has a short shank and turned in point.
+When using circle hooks there is no need to strike as these hooks are designed to slide to the edge of the mouth of the fish it swims away with the baited hook in its mouth, meaning the fish hooks itself with no additional work needed by the angler.
+Circle hooks are growing in popularity throughout the UK, and it appears that they do result in lip hooked fish more often than traditional J-hooks, meaning fish can be quickly unhooked and returned to the sea in top condition – a good thing for anglers fishing on a catch and release basis.
+Angling Works Hi-Carbon Circle Hooks are available in packets of ten in sizes 1 – 3/0 from Sea Angling Shop by clicking here, while a ready made two hook Circle Hook Rig can be purchased for just £1.89 by clicking here.

 Striking Helps Avoid Snags